santaclose/mazeTool/README.md

 # mazeTool

 This is a piece of code intended to help generate maze geometry for games.
-It receives wireframe obj file containing the skeleton of the maze and generates its final geometry.
+It receives a wireframe obj file containing the skeleton of the maze and generates its final geometry.

 Example Input:
 ![alt